 Ensuring equal access to Everyday Eats is a top priority for us.
-If you believe you have been discriminated against because of the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity, you have options on how to report it.
+If you believe you have been discriminated against because of the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, disability, and reprisal or retaliation for prior civil rights activity, you have options on how to report it.
 Expand the section below for details.

 - How to report discrimination

-If you believe you have been discriminated against because of the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity, you have options on how to report it.
+If you believe you have been discriminated against because of the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, disability, and reprisal or retaliation for prior civil rights activity, you have options on how to report it.

 While you don’t need to have every detail, please include to the extent possible: the complainant’s name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights about the nature and date of an alleged civil rights violation.